Automattic/git-conceal/SECURITY.md

 - **Hide file equality**: If you need to hide the fact that two files contain the same secret, consider using different keys or additional obfuscation techniques.

 - **Hide update patterns**: If you need to hide update patterns (e.g., to prevent attackers from knowing which secrets are actively maintained), consider using a different encryption scheme.
-Note that this would break git's content deduplication and significantly impact repository size.
+Note that this would break Git's content deduplication and significantly impact repository size.

 - **Protection against active attackers**: If you're protecting against attackers who can observe your repository in real-time and correlate changes with external events, deterministic encryption may leak timing information.